-Table 2.5.
+Table 2.4.
 Suggested instructional outcomes in dynamic meteorology

-Atmospheric dynamics Equations of motion Use Newton's second law of motion and a consideration of the forces acting on a fluid parcel to outline the derivation of the horizontal and vertical equations of motion (momentum equations) in an inertial frame of reference.
+Atmospheric dynam ics Equations of motion Use Newton's second law of motion and a consideration of the forces acting on a fluid parcel to outline the derivation of the horizontal and vertical equations of motion (momentum equations) in an inertial frame of reference.
 Explain the physical basis for, and the effects of, the additional terms representing the apparent forces acting in a rotating frame of reference.

-Fortility the consent of account with 1 (1) Explain the concept of geopotential and the reasons why geopotential height is used rather than geometric height.
-Explain why pressure is often used as the vertical co-ordinate in the primitive equations when considering synoptic-scale C 1 C 1: atmospheric flows.
+Explain the concept of geopotential and the reasons why geopotential height is used rather than geometric height.
+Explain why pressure is often used as the vertical co-ordinate in the primitive equations when considering synoptic-scale atmospheric flows.
 Scales of motion Categorize atmospheric phenomena according to their length and timescales as micro-, meso-, synoptic- or planetary-scale phenomena.
 Use the concept of scale analysis to describe simplifications to the equations of motion appropriate for each of these scales of motion.
-Balanced flows Describe the simplifications made in deriving the main classes of Dalanceu nows balanced flows (including geostrophic, gradient, cyclostrophic and inertial flows); describe the nature of these balanced flows and recognize real-world examples of them.
+Balanced flows Describe the simplifications made in deriving the main classes of balanced flows (including geostrophic, gradient, cyclostrophic and inertial flows); describe the nature of these balanced flows and recognize real-world examples of them.
 Explain the concepts of thickness and thermal wind balance.
-Hydroctatic Hydrostatic equilibrium List the simplifications made in deriving the hydrostatic equation, identify phenomena where the atmosphere is not in hydrostatic equilibrium equilibrium and explain how vertical motion can be determined under the hydrostatic assumption.
-Ageostrophic Use the equations of motion to explain the causes and motion implications of ageostrophic motions, including the effect of modon friction.
-Vorticity and Explain the concepts of divergence and vorticity and describe the divergence mechanisms for generating changes in these parameters.
-J 4 6.
-9 6 6 6 Describe the relationship between divergence in the horizontal wind and vertical motion.
-Potential vorticity Explain the concept of potential vorticity, including the properties , of conservation and invertibility.
-Quasi-geostrophic Explain the approximations and assumptions in the quasiflow geostrophic system of equations and identify situations where these assumptions may not hold.
+Hydrostatic equilibrium List the simplifications made in deriving the hydrostatic equation, identify phenomena where the atmosphere is not in hydrostatic equilibrium and explain how vertical motion can be determined under the hydrostatic assumption.
+Ageostrophic motion Use the equations of motion to explain the causes and implications of ageostrophic motions, including the effect of friction.
+Vorticity and divergence Explain the concepts of divergence and vorticity and describe the mechanisms for generating changes in these parameters.
+Describe the relationship between divergence in the horizontal wind and vertical motion.
+Potential vorticity Explain the concept of potential vorticity, including the properties of conservation and invertibility.
+Quasi-geostrophic flow 3 Explain the approximations and assumptions in the quasi-geostrophic system of equations and identify situations where these assumptions may not hold.
 Outline the derivation of the geopotential tendency and omega equations.
 Provide a physical interpretation of the forcing and response terms in these equations.
 Use the geopotential tendency equation qualitatively to diagnose the evolution of upper-air features such as troughs and ridges.
 Use the omega equation qualitatively to diagnose the distribution of vertical motion associated with idealized jet streaks, troughs and ridges.
-Waves in the Describe the physical and dynamical basis for wave motions of atmosphere different scales in the atmosphere and the characteristics thereof, Davadinia including sound waves, gravity waves and Rossby waves.
-Baroclinic and Describe wave growth through the baroclinic instability barotropic mechanism, with emphasis on the development of mid-latitude instability cyclones.
-Describe how barotropic instability leads to the growth of Numerical modell disturbances in horizontally sheared flows.
-Data assimilation Data assiiiiildti0ii Explain how information from observing networks and systems is obtained and prepared for use in an NWP model.
+Waves in the atmosphere Describe the physical and dynamical basis for wave motions of different scales in the atmosphere and the characteristics thereof, including sound waves, gravity waves and Rossby waves.
+Baroclinic and barotropic instability Describe wave growth through the baroclinic instability mechanism, with emphasis on the development of mid-latitude cyclones.
+Describe how barotropic instability leads to the growth of disturbances in horizontally sheared flows.
+Numerical modelling ${\tt g}^4$

-$^{16}$ See related outcomes in weather systems and services on the application of quasi-geostrophic theory. $^{17}$ See the suggested outcomes in the application of NWP in section 2.4.3.
+3 See related outcomes in weather systems and services on the application of quasi-geostrophic theory.

+4 See the suggested outcomes in the application of NWP in section 2.4.3.